jontrulson/conquest/README.md

 originally written in RATFOR for the VAX/VMS system in 1983 by Jef Poskanzer and Craig Leres.

-I wasted incredible amounts of time playing this game with my friends in the terminal labs at college, and when I actually had a multi-user system running at home (Unixware) I decided to try and translate/port the code to C in Unix.
+I spent incredible amounts of time playing this game with my friends in the terminal labs at college, and when I actually had a multi-user system running at home (Unixware) I decided to try and translate/port the code to C in Unix.
 This was in the early to mid 1990's.